udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 **We're so glad you're here! 🎉 Welcome to this project where you can find a list of resources for your journey through the amazing field of Computer Science after completing your Nanodegree.**

-We would like to thank you for contributing to this project.
-This is a project we will all build together 😃
+We would like to thank you for contributing to this project that we will all build together 😃

 ## 📑 Format and Guidelines